-You can extend the time to respond to an objection by a further two months if the request is complex or you have received a number of requests from the individual.
-You must let the individual know within one month of receiving their objection and explain why the extension is necessary.
+You can extend the time to respond by a further two months if the request is complex or you have received a number of requests from the individual.
+You must let the individual know within one month of receiving their request and explain why the extension is necessary.